virtimus/makaronLab/README.md

+# makaronLab

+"makaronLab" is currently a bunch of experiments with different CPU emulators and simulators.

+Integrated some stuff, played with CPU simulation ...

+Currently reimplementng wonderfull Spaghetti logic editor/simulator in Python/PyQT

+(early stages in wq folder - level of simple d-latch with no serialisation but with new signal/node/module  simulation model)

 ## There were few reasons for this project.

 First is wonderfull series of videos from Ben Eater on building 8bit cumputer from scratch.